Diagnosis of Colon Cancer

 However, colon cancer in early stages may not produce any symptoms; this is why screening for colon cancer is necessary to detect cancer at an early stage.

-As soon as the cancer is diagnosed, it is important to know the extent (stage) of the disease to plan the best treatment.
+As soon as the colon cancer is diagnosed, it is important to know the extent (stage) of the disease to plan the best treatment for the cancer.
 The stage is based on whether the tumor has invaded nearby tissues, whether the cancer has spread and, if so, to what parts of the body.
 Some of the following tests may be done to find out the stage of the cancer;

 - Colonoscopy: If colonoscopy was not performed for diagnosis, it is done to find the extent of the disease.